-Groundwater Monitoring Summary
+Monitoring Summary

-As per the NYSDEC-approved sampling frequency, seven groundwater monitoring wells (ASMW-1 through ASMW-7) and two extraction wells (EW-1 and EW-2) were sampled during this reporting period on October 10 and 26, 2018.
+As per the NYSDEC-approved sampling frequency, seven groundwater monitoring wells (ASMW-1 through ASMW-7) were sampled during this reporting period on July 2 and 3, 2019 and two extraction wells (EW-1 and EW-2) on July 24, 2019.
 These wells were sampled to determine groundwater quality at and in the vicinity of the leading edge of the groundwater contaminant plume associated with the Site.
 Groundwater samples were collected from three groundwater monitoring wells (ASMW-1 through ASMW-3) and two extraction wells (EW-1 and EW-2) located in close proximity to the leading edge of the Franklin Cleaners plume and four groundwater monitoring wells located downgradient of the leading edge of the plume (ASMW-4 through ASMW-7).
+In addition to being analyzed for volatile organic compounds, groundwater samples from these wells were also analyzed for 1,4 dioxane by USEPA method 8270 SIM and the 21 NYSDEC polyflourinated alkyl substances (PFAS) by modified USEPA method 537.
+Refer to Attachment D for analytical data results.